sendamply/docs/docs/Deliverability/150-Deliverability-Strategy.md

 ### Custom

 A custom strategy load balances traffic between Amply dedicated IPs and a custom SMTP server of your choice.
 This is a great option if you’re converting to Amply from another provider.
+Amply determines the correct volume to send from each service in order to maximize your sender reputation, without any extra work from your engineering team.

-It also enables you to use multiple service providers to send your emails for added redundancy.
+In addition, a custom strategy lets you leverage multiple service providers to maximize redundancy.
 With the custom option, you’ll never be sending out of a shared IP.
 You’ll either be sending out of your Amply dedicated IPs or through another provider.